-Farmers' market closed for the season
+Farmers' market gearing up for the 2014 season

 For more information on the Farmers Market, online information is available on the left side of the screen: look for Farmers Market.
 Or you may contact the extension center at 573-438-2671.